Quasi-steady evaporation of deformable liquid fuel droplets: Results and Discussion

 Where, $f(Re)=1 $ when $Re \le 1$ and $f(Re)=Re^{0.077} $ when $Re>1$ in \cref{eq:clift}.

-The second correlation for $Nu_0$ by Ranz and Marshall \cite{ranz1952} (RM) is as follows,
+The second correlation for ${Nu}_0$ by Ranz and Marshall \cite{ranz1952} (RM) is as follows,

+The correlation from CEA is known to be more accurate, particularly at small Reynolds numbers.
+However, the RM correlation appears to be more widely used in practice.
 The modified Nusselt number for evaporating flow ($Nu$) using these two correlations is shown in \cref{fig:AC_Re_25_we_1}.
 The plot shows the comparison of Nusselt number for an evaporating sphere ($Nu$) using Clift et. al. (solid blue line) and Ranz and Marshall (blue dot-dahsed line) at various Spalding heat transfer numbers.

-Now, in order to test the accuracy of solver against the analytical results, the numerical results of grid convergence study are overlaid on it.
+Now, in order to test the accuracy of solver against the empirical correlations, the numerical results for the following conditions are overlaid on it.
+The flow conditions $Re=25$ \cite{taneda1956}, $We=1$ \cite{loth2006} are selected for this study.
+These conditions are chosen to best match with the empirical correlations which deal with spherical droplets with fully attached boundary layer.
+This is done by varying the grid length $dx= 12.5, \ 6.25, \ 4.17, \ 3.13 \ \mu m$.
+This corresponds to number of cells per initial droplet diameter $N_{d_0} = 8,\ 16, \ 24, \ 32$.

 The numerical results are shown here as markers in red with outline of black color.
 For a particular Spalding number $B=3.05$, an increasing trend in Nusselt number is seen with the grid refinement.
+Additionally, Nusselt number from the numerical simulation move towards the correlation.
-Additionally, Nusselt number from the numerical simulation move towards the correlation for the finer grids such as $N_d=24, N_d=32$.
-In terms of quantification, Nusselt number for case $N_d=24$ is $4.5 \%$ lower in comparison to Nusselt number obtained from Clift et. al. solution.
-Furthermore, the difference between the simulation results and the CEA correlation (\cref{eq:clift}) is much less than that of the CEA correlation to the RM correlation (\cref{eq:Ranz}).
-This is a clear indication of good solver accuracy.

-Therefore, based on these analysis, $N_d=24$ is found to be an appropriate grid size in terms of computational accuracy as well expense for further work.
+The difference between the simulation results and the CEA correlation (\cref{eq:clift}) is much less than that of the CEA correlation to the RM correlation (\cref{eq:Ranz}).
+This suggests that the simulation results are within a reasonable band of error against the true solution.
+The $\%$ error with respect to empirical correlations from Clift et. al. is tabulated in \cref{table:Nu}.
+Less than $5\%$ error is seen between the simulation results and the CEA correlation for mesh size greater than $N_{d_0}=24$.
+Therefore, based on these analysis, $N_{d_0}=24$ is found to be an appropriate grid size in terms of computational expense as well as accuracy for further work.